atmyers/impactx/docs/source/usage/python.rst

       Scale factor (in meters^(1/2)) of the IOTA nonlinear magnetic insert element used for computing H and I.

+.. py:class:: impactx.elements.Source(distribution, openpmd_path, name)

+   A particle source.
+   Currently, this only supports openPMD files from our :py:class:`impactx.elements.BeamMonitor`

+   :param distribution: Distribution type of particles in the source. currently, only ``"openPMD"`` is supported
+   :param openpmd_path: path to the openPMD series
+   :param name: an optional name for the element

 .. py:class:: impactx.elements.Programmable(ds=0.0, nslice=1, name=None)

    A programmable beam optics element.